-The Glenn Miller Orchestra plays at Junior Prom on February 25th.
+The Glenn Miller Orchestra plays at the Junior Prom on February 25th.

 The Graduate School of Arts and Sciences (in 1962 the name was shortened to Graduate School) is established on June 6th as the 11th division of the University.
 However, graduate study dates from 1923 when the Committee on Graduate Study and Degrees was established.

 The School of Nursing formally separates from the School of Medicine becoming the 12th division of the University.

 Frank Sinatra and the Tommy Dorsey Band perform in Norton Hall on September 22nd for Pep Week.